 Election Meeting.
 Members shall elect the officers, members of the board of directors, and standing committee chairs at the member meeting held in the month of April.

 Special Meeting.
-Special meetings may be called by the president or by any five members, provided all members are notified in writing seven days prior to the meeting, of the time, place, and purpose of such meeting.
+Special member meetings may be called by the President or by any five members, provided all members are notified in writing seven days prior to the proposed special meeting, of the time, place, and purpose of such special meeting.
 No matter shall be considered at a special meeting except as stated in the meeting notice.

 Act of the members.
 Quorum for taking action is 30% of the members.
 The affirmative vote of the majority of the members present at a meeting, which must also be a majority of the required quorum, is the act of the members.
 Members may take action at a meeting by voice or, ballot.